bradleycao/MechaCar_Statistical_Analysis/README.md

 - When reviewing the t-test for individual lots, we can see that only **lot 3 is statistically different** from the population mean because it has a p-value of 0.042.
 On the other hand, **lot 1 and lot 2 are not statistically different** from the population mean since their p-value is at 1 and 0.6072.

 ![Individual T-test](Resources/IndividualLots_TTest.png)

+## Study Design: MechaCar vs Competition
+- The statistical study that I would like to perform is comparing the maintenance cost of the MechaCar versus the competition.
+- The Null Hypothesis for this study is that there is no statistical difference between the mean maintenance cost of the MechaCar and its competitor.
+In other words, their average maintenance cost is similar to other manufacturers.
+On the other hand, the Alternative Hypothesis is there is a statistical difference in the mean maintenance cost the MechaCar and its competitor.
+- To achive it, I would perform the One Sample t-Test since the data type of the Independent variable is Dichotomous (MechaCar or the population-in this case is other brands), and we only have one Dependent variable, which is maintainance cost (Continuous Data Type).
+- For the data required, first of all, I will get the average maintenance cost per year (that might include battery check, oil change, and/or brake pads replacement, etc.) for each brand (including MechaCar).
+Then, to increase the data size, I will get this data from all of the dealerships in the US, and the time range is from 2010 to 2020 (10 years).